andreabenini/FatBottomedBoard/README.md

 pickup in a bag with your laptop.
 It's the kind of keyboard you always leave on your desk with your trusty mouse and big monitors
 - _"I already had some parts lying around"_.
 Another recurring phrase, but it's true.
-I dismantled two acient AT/XT (switchable) keyboards I already had around and I discovered Cherry Black keys inside, it's a real pity to throw them away and that's why I've created this project.
+I dismantled two broken and acient AT/XT (with mechanical switches) keyboards I already had around and I discovered Cherry Black keys inside, it's a real pity to throw them away and that's why I've created this project.
 Personal time and these keys (lockdown helped too...) are main factors for the project
 - **It has to be cheap.** Cherry keys are quite expensive but with these already sourced parts I've decided to create a really cheap project without breaking the bank.
 Approx cost is now ~40$ , even lower if you already have Teensy boards (like me) and you'd like to manually build something on your